-The planning team knew one another, had collaborated in VCSJ's work and were comfortable and open to sharing and overcoming project management.
+The planning team knew one another, had collaborated in VCSJ's work and were comfortable and open to sharing and overcoming challenges.
+All were strong leaders with skills in community planning, development and evaluation, and project management.
 They supported one another and learned together.
 They committed to keep things moving at a brisk pace, had a long history of trust, and enough influence to bring the right people to the table to help build the new strategy.